erikdstock/mutual-aid/README.md

 # Mutual-Aid-in-a-Box

 A tool for coordinating a loosely-centralized mutual aid network.
+This app is intended to be deployed and administered by a team in a specific locality. **It is also a _toy_ app at this point (absent rigorous security and UX testing as well as explicit policies around privacy and user consent).**

 MVP features (final naming TBD):